androidessence/androidessence.com/_posts/2015-09-09-drag-and-drop-recyclerview-items.md

 description: Tutorial on how to use the drag and drop feature on a RecyclerView.
 modified: 2015-09-09
 published: true
-tags: [android, recyclerview, drag and drop]
+tags: [recyclerview, drag and drop]
 categories: [android]
 ---